azsdk/azsdk-docs/02-Secure-Development/Secure_Development_userguide.md

 - Tag – The tag filter for Azure resource.
 The expected format is @{tagName1=$null} or @{tagName = 'tagValue'; tagName2='value1'}.

 [Back to top…](Secure_Development_userguide.md#contents)
-### Execute SVTs for specific resource
+### Execute the SVT for a specific resource
- Below cmdlet generate the status report for an Azure resource under a specific subscription and resource group:
+The cmdlet below scans a single Azure resource within a specific resource group in a subscription and generates a status report:
 ```PowerShell
 Get-AzSDKAzureServicesSecurityStatus -SubscriptionId <SubscriptionId> -ResourceGroupNames <ResourceGroupName> -ResourceName <ResourceName>
 ```

 The parameters required are:
 - SubscriptionId – Subscription ID is the identifier of your Azure subscription.
-- ResourceGroupNames – Name of the container that holds related resource under an Azure subscription.
+- ResourceGroupNames – Name of the resource group that holds the individual resource to be scanned.
 - ResourceName – Name of the resource.

-> **Note**: In the command above, 'ResourceName' should be the short name as used in Azure and shown in the portal (as opposed to the fully qualified domain name (FQDN) which may apply to some resource types such as storage blobs or SQL DB).
+> **Note**: In the command above, 'ResourceName' should be the short name as used in Azure
+> and shown in the portal (as opposed to the fully qualified domain name (FQDN) which may
+> apply to some resource types such as storage blobs or SQL DB).

 [Back to top…](Secure_Development_userguide.md#contents)
-### Execute SVTs for specific resource type
+### Execute SVTs for a specific resource type
-Below cmdlet generate the status report for an Azure resource type under a specific subscription and resource group [optional]:
+The cmdlet below scans all resources for a specific Azure resource type in a subscription (and a resource group [optional]):
 1. Using Azure resource type
 ```PowerShell
  Get-AzSDKAzureServicesSecurityStatus -SubscriptionId <SubscriptionId> [-ResourceGroupNames <ResourceGroupNames>] -ResourceType <ResourceType>